 If you would like more information about working with Dorota, please contact her at email@example.com.

-If you would like more information about working with Carolyn, please contact her at email@example.com.
+If you would like more information about working with Robert, please contact him at firstname.lastname@example.org

 Jess Grew up in Denmark and the Isle of Man (British Isles).
 She was an equestrian, first finding a passion for running and triathlon at university, which led to racing all over the world and two Olympic Games.
 Jess has coached sport including on international camps since 1995 and coached, mentored and assessed law students and HR professionals since 2001.
 She has lived/studied/worked and raced all over the world including 2 years in New Zealand and 7 years in the USA.